 At the time, I was teaching English and had become somewhat of a student of Linguistics.
-Having also spend my mission years in Brazil, I also knew the foundational elements of Latin languages and I knew this talk was so garbled it would be impossible to even translate into other languages!
+Having also spent my mission years in Brazil, I also knew the foundational elements of Latin languages and I knew this talk was so garbled it would be impossible to even translate into other languages!

 There were many little moments in my past when I had small glimpses into reality and knew with a deep conviction that the church’s concept or teaching about something was off-base.
 This was one of them.
 The following analysis of that talk was not written by me.
 It was posted on a website for former Mormons by a slightly well-known former Mormon, Tal Bachman.
 I just agree with his review and so I post it here: